The Bonner Scholars Program is a unique opportunity for students who want to combine:

-In the fall of 1990, Berea College became the first institution chosen to participate in the Bonner Scholars Program, created by the Corella and Bertram Bonner Foundation of Princeton, New Jersey.
+In the fall of 1990, Berea College became the first institution chosen to participate in the Bonner Scholars Program.
+The Corella and Bertram Bonner Foundation of Princeton, New Jersey created the program.
 After working with John Stephenson, then President of Berea, the foundation determined that Berea was the ideal institution to launch the program.
 This is because of its history, reputation and commitment to the ethic of service.
-From 1993 to 1998 Berea College was not involved in the Program, but rejoined as of the 1998-99 academic year.
-In that year, 40 students distributed throughout the four classes were designated as Bonner Scholars.
-The program now engages some 60 students representing a diverse collection of interests, majors and backgrounds in service on campus and in the Berea community as well as in extended opportunities for national and international service .
+From 1993 to 1998, Berea College was not involved in the Program.
+It rejoined as of the 1998-99 academic year.
+In that year, 40 students distributed throughout the four classes were designated Bonner Scholars.
+The program now engages some 60 students.
+They represent a diverse collection of interests, majors and backgrounds in service on campus and in the Berea community as well as in extended opportunities for national and international service.

 The Program Today